-How much will the business cash loan cost?
+How much will a business cash loan cost?

-The costs of the loan depend on the lender you apply with and the exact type of financing.
+The cost of the loan depends on the lender you apply with and the exact type of financing you opt for.
 You may find that any of the following costs apply:

 - Interest rate.
-This will be a fixed or variable rate if it is a standard interest rate, or you may find a factor rate applies.
-This rate is charged as a decimal point figure instead of a percentage and calculated on the original loan amount rather than the principal amount remaining.
+Traditional short-term loans come with fixed or variable interest rates, while invoice financing and factoring come with a factor rate that’s calculated on the original loan amount rather than the principal amount remaining.

 - Upfront fees.
-Fees charged upfront can come in the form of an application fee, an establishment fee, a loan documentation fee or a loan origination fee.
-You should only be charged these fees if you are approved for the loan.
+Fees charged up front can come in the form of an application fee, establishment fee, loan documentation fee or loan origination fee.

 - Ongoing fees.
 Monthly or annual fees may be charged on an unsecured business cash loan, as well as direct deposit fees.

-- Late payment/default fees.
-If you are late with a payment or default on the loan you will be charged a fee.
-Check whether the fees are charged daily for late payments.
+- Late payment and default fees.
+If you’re late with a payment or default on the loan you’ll be charged a fee.

-As with any type of loan, there are a few things to consider before you apply:
+As with any type of loan, there are a few drawbacks to consider before you apply:

 What are the tax implications of a business loan?

-You can, however, claim deductions on the interest that business loans and overdrafts attract.
-You can also claim deductions, directly or via depreciation, on expenses that are incurred as a part of generating business income.
-Examples of such expenses include rent, telephone and internet bills, insurance covers, wages, accounting fees and business-related subscription fees.
+You can claim deductions on the interest that business loans and overdrafts attract.
+You can also claim deductions — directly or via depreciation — on expenses that are incurred as a part of generating business income.
+This includes rent, telephone and Internet bills, insurance coverage, payroll, accounting fees and business-related subscription fees.

 How to apply for an unsecured cash business loan